 Learn the marks of false teachers with classic and modern checklists from J.C.
 Ryle, Tim Challies, and Colin Smith to discern truth and avoid deception.

-Format Your Notes so You Teach Better
+How to Format Your Notes so You Teach Better

 Discover a practical teaching note format that helps Bible teachers teach with more clarity.
 Templates and tips inside.